jsgosnell/Starter_code/2022_fall_quizzes_and_exams_2100/2022_Fall_final_2100.md

 2. Another potential impact of fires is the change they produce in available food levels.
 Sage grouses eat sagebrush in the winter, and invasive plants could offer less food.
-To consider this, scientists weight male and female grouse from recently burned plots, those burned 5 years ago, and those not burned in the past 20 years.
+To consider this, scientists weighed male and female grouse from recently burned plots, those burned 5 years ago, and those not burned in the past 20 years.
 Data can be imported using